 We watched people set up the parasailing which was so crazy!
 They have their process down pat!
 And it’s about 1,300 baht for a five-minute ride, so they’re making a killing!
 But they do have quite a few people working on parasailing, so I guess the profits are split between the workers.
 They have a driver, a ninja, and about five other people hustling tourists to go parasailing.

 The parasailing process flow looks something like this: once they have a customer, they get the person ready by putting on a tattered harness and life jacket.
 The tourist waits in the landing area for the parasail and boat to come back to the beach.
 Once the parasail lands on the beach, the workers spend two seconds unhooking the first tourist who just finished his session and hooking the second tourist for the next ride.
 They also have this guy (I call him a ninja) who joins the tourist on the ride… he doesn’t wear a harness and he’s just balancing himself between the ropes!
+As you can imagine, I don’t think safety is a priority for the water activities in Phuket.
+I highly suggest you do your research online and book in advance if you are dying to do some fun water activities in Phuket.

 3) Expect a lot of MSG in your food